• Recipes

 How Many 8 oz Glasses of Water Is 2 Liters?

-2 liters is equivalent to approximately 8.45 cups or 67.63 ounces, which means it can be broken down into 8 eight-ounce glasses of water.
+Two liters equals approximately 8.45 cups or 67.63 ounces, which can be broken down into 8 eight-ounce glasses of water.

 More Food Science